 Scenario

-Imagine an instructor is asking you, as a colleague or instructional support faculty, for evidence-based resources to help guide their decisions on how to effectively design and teach their on-campus course in a TRUly Flexible approach.
-They are overwhelmed with options that promise the next great learning breakthrough but want to know what really matters for learning to take place.
-This resource is designed to help provide some direction in how to address this scenario.
+Imagine an instructor asks you, as a colleague or instructional support faculty, for evidence-based resources to help guide their decisions on how to effectively design and teach their on-campus course in a TRUly Flexible approach.
+They are overwhelmed with teaching options that promise the next great learning breakthrough but want to know what really matters for learning to take place.
+This resource is designed to address this scenario.

 Purpose

-This is a resource for you if you are looking for direction in how to make your campus course more flexible.
+This resource is for you to make your campus course more flexible.
 This flexible classroom toolkit will introduce evidence-based approaches to improve learning.
 While examples may use the flipped classroom approach, these cognitive approaches to learning are relevant to any educational situation.
 Maybe you already use these approaches.
 Learning about the evidence-based research can help you feel more prepared when justifying your pedagogical decisions to yourself or others.
-Explaining the reason behind your approaches can help your students to understand how they learn as well.
+Explaining the reason behind your approaches can help your students understand how they learn as well.

 Learning Outcomes